tanyagupta2004/Data-compression-using-lzw-and-huffman-algorithms/README.md

 compressed size.
 This ratio are often helpful in indicating complexity of data set or signal.
 It's helpful in seeing what quantity of a file is compressed without increasing its actual size.
-Compression ratio=Uncompressed size/Compressed size
+Compression ratio=Uncompressed size/Compressed size.
-As we observe the graph above, LZW algorithm has high compression ratios for texts of small input size, while Huffman algorithm has low compression ratios for the same.
+LZW algorithm has high compression ratios for texts of small input size, while Huffman algorithm has low compression ratios for the same.
 When the compression ratios are high, it implies that for the actual input text size, the used algorithm is acceptable and might yield good